jasschoudhary/Spring-Boot-Projects/README.md

 # Spring-Boot-Projects
-spring core , spring boot , projects
+This is the list of all spring boot projects.